 The challenge was to create a Quilt of Valour using only Northcott Sesquicentennial fabrics.
 I designed this quilt with the challenge in mind.

-The pattern for this quilt is available at Daydreams of Quilts, on Etsy and on Craftsy.
+The pattern for this quilt is available at Daydreams of Quilts, and on Etsy.
 This is the second style option in the pattern and I have simply added borders to bring the size up to the required size.

 I purchased a panel for the back and used fabrics left from the front to piece the back to the size I needed.
 There is a Quilt of Valour label in the bottom left corner.